10 Tips to Get Out of Debt Quickly

 And the final – but perhaps most important – step is to commit to being all-in.
 Give this debt payoff thing all you got.
 Once you make a commitment and decision to become debt free, stick to it.

-In poker, you go all-in if you are confident you have what it takes to win the hand.
+In poker, you go all-in if you have what it takes to win the hand.
 With debt payoff, your attitude has to be the same.
 You can’t have one foot in the “I want to buy new clothes” boat and the other in the “I want to become debt-free” boat.

 It just won’t work.
-If you want to get out of debt fast, then you need to be all-in.
+If you want to get out of debt fast, then you need to be all in.
 Having this attitude will take some work.
 You may need to use motivational quotes or read inspiring books.

 Read debt success stories or listen to debt payoff blogs on our site.
 Make charts or graphs to hang on your walls.
-Create a list of things you’ll do to celebrate when you’re debt free.
+Create a list of things you’ll do to celebrate when you’re debt-free.
 Make a list of reasons why you want to get out of debt in the first place.

 All of these actions will help you stay “all in”.
 Use them when you feel overwhelmed by the process or get discouraged.